Domain Adaptive Attention Learning for Unsupervised Person Re-Identification: Related Works

 \section{Related Works}

-Person Re-ID has been one of the most studied problems due to its important application, and most of the existing works are designed based on supervised learning frameworks \cite{paisitkriangkrai2015learning,hermans2017defense,sun2018beyond,varior2016gated,context-aware,quadruplet}.
-These methods require sufficient labeled images across cameras to learn a discriminative representation or matching function.
-However, it is often difficult to label person Re-ID data in many real-world applications, which severely limits the scalability of these supervised learning based methods.
+Person Re-ID has been one of the most studied problems due to its important application, and most of the existing works are based on supervised learning frameworks \cite{sun2018beyond,wang2018learning,reid} which require sufficient labeled images across cameras.
+This severely limits the scalability of these supervised learning based methods.
 To solve the above scalability issue, a natural solution is to utilize unsupervised domain adaption method which aims to transfer useful Re-ID information from the labeled source domain (dataset) to unlabeled target domain (dataset).
-However, most of existing unsupervised domain adaptation methods \cite{tzeng2014deep,long2015learning,long2016unsupervised,ganin2014unsupervised,tzeng2015simultaneous,DSN,tzeng2017adversarial} are designed to the cases where the source and target domains have the same recognition tasks (\textit{i.e.} having the same set of classes), which is invalid to person Re-ID problem as different datasets contain totally different person identities.
+However, most of existing unsupervised domain adaptation methods \cite{long2016unsupervised,DSN,tzeng2017adversarial} are designed to the cases where the source and target domains have the same recognition tasks (\textit{i.e.} having the same set of classes), which is invalid to person Re-ID problem as different datasets contain totally different person identities.
+In order to address the problem, early unsupervised domain adaptation methods ~\cite{ma2015cross,Peng2016UnsupervisedCT} are proposed based on hand-craft features, but they are less effective than the deep model when a large number of training samples are available.
+Recently, several deep-learning-based methods are proposed and mainly can be categorised into two groups: